trust-mfn-berlin/animals-as-objects/vault/story.keeping-record-of-animals.md

 >“It is highly unlikely that it will ever be possible to find the kind of precise information about the origins of this type of L.a.oxyotis [he means the Sudanese steppe elephant _Loxodonta africana oxyotis_] required by contemporary systematics for your examinations.”[^20].

-In the late 19th century, scientists still predominantly adhered to a systematics according to which _all_ of Africa’s steppe elephants (with two exceptions) were considered oxyotis.
+In the late 19th century, scientists still predominantly adhered to a systematics according to which _all_ of Africa’s steppe elephants (with two exceptions) were considered _oxyotis_.
 It was therefore almost impossible to clearly identify an animal or trace its precise location of capture.
 Here we see the historical changes that were taking place in taxonomic practice, mirroring the dynamics of research cultures and, not least, changing information infrastructures and methods of record-keeping. **What was a scientific obstacle for a museum became a primarily bureaucratic challenge for the zoo,** as searching for and compiling information about animals from earlier decades was extremely time-consuming research for zoo employees.
 To one of the numerous letters in which curator of mammals Hermann Pohle once again enquired into the origins of various animals, zoo employee Georg Steinbacher responded as follows:

 >“I have received your animal list and am quite horrified about how long it has become.
 It will take many days of strenuous work to compile the more precise information about the 180 animals it contains.”[^21]